This post may contain affiliate links which won’t change your price but will share some commission.

 Order a hearty salad with dressing on the side instead of a sandwich and fries.
 When possible, avoid typical kids’ meals like chicken nuggets and macaroni and cheese.
 Some menus offer special healthier meals for children.

 Have you been to Walt Disney World?
-What food tips would you add to this list?
+What food tips would you add for eating cheap and healthy at Disney?
 I’d love to hear your suggestions.